-Applying to a music and dance school such as Juilliard requires a very different competitive edge than applying to a school like Harvard, because the goal of selective art and music colleges is to admit students with extraordinary talent.
+Applying to an art and music school such as Juilliard requires a very different competitive edge than applying to a school like Harvard, because the goal of selective art and music colleges is to admit students with extraordinary talent.
 It won’t matter if you have a stellar academic record—if you don’t stand out in the fine arts, you won’t make it in.

 To start, your application essay probably won’t be the thing that sways the admission committee.
 Most professional art schools and music colleges require evidence of your talent, skill, or ability.
 Thus, you should expect to provide that proof via an audition or a portfolio of your best work.